Four Primary Navigational Structures Used in Multimedia

 “The best user interface demands the least learning effort.”

-Linear – Users navigate sequentially, from one frame of information to another.
+Linear–Users navigate from one frame of information to another.

-Nonlinear – Users navigate freely through the content, unbound by predetermined routes.
+Nonlinear–Users navigate through the content, unbound by predetermined routes.

-Composite – Users may navigate non-linearly, but are occasionally constrained to linear presentations.
+Composite–Users may navigate non-linearly, often constrained by linear presentations.